-Plan Title Policy/Summary Policy BE-39.3: Ensure that infrastructure, streetscape, signage, and other improvements and amenities respect the historic character of Downtown.
-Infrastructure Policy BE-44.3: Permit new freestanding telecommunications towers only when there are no feasible alternatives.
-Town of Atherton Atherton General Plan (2020) The Atherton General Plan, updated in 2020, identifies goals, objectives, and policies to guide development in the Town of Atherton.
-The following policies are relevant to the project: Circulation Element Policy CIR-1.9: All streets and highways in the Town of Atherton shall be preserved as scenic routes.
-Policy CIR-1.14: Street lights and signs shall be kept to a minimum.
-Policy CIR-5.5: The Town seeks to minimize, to the greatest extent possible, the environmental impact of transit and rail facilities on the semi-rural and open space features of the community.
-Open Space and Conservation Element Policy OSC-1.1: The Town shall endeavor to protect scenic resources, significant stands of natural vegetation, wildlife habitat, public safety and significant archaeological resources, both publicly and privately held.
+Policy BE-44.3: Permit new freestanding telecommunications towers only when there are no feasible alternatives.

+1 Plan Title Policy/Summary Town of Atherton Atherton General Plan (2002) The Atherton General Plan, adopted in 2002, identifies goals, objectives, and policies to guide development in the Town of Atherton.
+The following policies and goals are relevant to the project: Circulation Element Policy 2.241: All streets and highways in the Town of Atherton shall be preserved as scenic routes.
+Policy 2.426: Street lights and signs shall be kept to a minimum.
+Policy 2.521: The Town seeks to minimize, to the greatest extent possible, the environmental impact of transit and rail facilities on the rural and open space features of the community.
+Open Space and Conservation Element Policy 4.232: The Town shall endeavor to protect scenic resources, significant stands of natural vegetation, wildlife habitat, public safety and significant archaeological resources, both publicly and privately held.
 City of Menlo Park City of Menlo Park General Plan, Open Space/Conservation, The City of Menlo Park adopted the Open Space/Conservation, Noise and Safety Elements of the Connect Menlo Park General Plan in May 2013.
 The following noise-related goals and policies are relevant to the project: Noise and Safety Elements (2013) Policy OSC 1.14: Protection of Conservation and Scenic Areas.
 Protect conservation and scenic areas from deterioration or destruction by vandalism, private actions or public actions.
 Policy OSC 1.15: Heritage Trees.
 Protect Heritage Trees, including during construction activities through enforcement of the Heritage Tree Ordinance (Chapter 13.24of the Municipal Code).
 Policy OSC 1.16: Visual Amenities in Public Improvements.
 Require that all public improvements to facilities, such as streets, civic structures and major municipal projects, recognize the need for visual amenities such as landscaping, public plazas, public art, and pedestrian and bicycle access.
 Policy OSC 3.1: Prehistoric or Historic Cultural Resources Investigation and Preservation.
 Preserve historical and cultural resources to the maximum extent practical.
-Noise Element

-Policy N 1.6: Noise Reduction Measures.
+Noise Element Policy N 1.6: Noise Reduction Measures.
 Encourage the use of construction methods, state-of-the-art noise abating materials and technology and creative site design including, but not limited to, open space, earthen berms, parking, accessory buildings, and landscaping to buffer new and existing development from noise and to reduce potential conflicts between ambient noise levels and noise-sensitive land uses.
 Use sound walls only when other methods are not practical or when recommended by an acoustical expert.
+Santa Clara County Santa Clara County General Plan (1994) The Santa Clara County General Plan was adopted in 1994.
+The general plan includes the following strategies, policies, and implementation recommendations relevant to aesthetics and visual quality: Transportation C-TR(i) 29: Build attractive transit facilities, including passenger waiting shelters and major transfer facilities